SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ![An ugly example .](figures/grid.png width=90&label=grid)

 Here is a list of options:
-- `columnHomogeneous`: whether a columns will have same size.
+- `columnHomogeneous`: Whether a column will have the same size.
-- `rowHomogeneous`: whether a row will have same size.
+- `rowHomogeneous`: Whether a row will have the same size.
-- `colSpacing:`: the column space between cells
+- `colSpacing:`: The column space between cells.
-- `rowSpacing:`: the row space between cells
+- `rowSpacing:`: The row space between cells.

 ### Paned layout (SpPanedLayout and SpPanedConstraints)

-A paned layout is like a Box Layout (it places childen in vertical or horizontal fashion), but it will add a splitter in between, that user can drag to resize the panel.
+A paned layout is like a Box Layout (it places children in a vertical or horizontal fashion), but it will add a splitter in between, that the user can drag to resize the panel.
 In exchange, a paned layout can have just two children.
-Position Indicates original position of splitter.
+Position indicates the original position of the splitter.
 It can be nil (then it defaults to 50%) or It can be a percentage (e.g. 30 percent)

 ```smalltalk